 - 1. Obtain your PCR tubes from Part A, and check your rack to make sure that you have the reagents listed. - 2.
 Set up your gel electrophoresis box as directed by your teacher. - 3.
 Make a drawing in your notebook that shows the location of the wells in the electrophoresis box.
 The order of the samples in each well should be as follows: - a.
 DNA ladder (M) - b.
 Red colony (Tube 1) - c.
 White colony (Tube 2) - d. pARA-R (Tube 3) - e. pARA (Tube 4) - 4.
-Using a fresh pipette tip for each sample, dispense 10 $\mu$ L of each prepared sample and of the DNA ladder into their designated wells. - 5.
+Using a fresh pipette tip for each sample, dispense 10 μ L of each prepared sample and of the DNA ladder into their designated wells. - 5.
 When you have loaded all the samples, close the cover tightly over the electrophoresis box. - 6.
-Turn on the power supply and set the voltage as directed by your teacher. - While you are waiting for your gel to run, complete the DNA Ladder Diagram.
+Turn on the power supply and set the voltage as directed by your teacher. - 7.
+While you are waiting for your gel to run, complete the DNA Ladder Diagram.
 The DNA Ladder Diagram shows 12 DNA bands of known sizes.
 Using this information, predict the positions of DNA bands produced by the PCR procedure by drawing their position on the diagram. - 8.
-Let your gel run until the dark blue-purple dye is just past halfway down the gel.
+Let your gel run until the yellow dye has traveled 2/3 to 3/4 of the way through the gel.
 Your teacher will explain what to do with your gel once it is finished running.